olivertaylor/textplay_template/README.rst

   every day I document what I'm working on and take notes on the problems I'm figuring out.
   It is my single most important process.

+* makefile

+  This file is used by a command-line utility called `make` to generate milestones of the current draft into the "milestones" folder.

 * milestones/

   This folder contains duplicates of significant versions of the screenplay.